Knowledge base

 - Modify the domain name associated with the Web Application

-- Configure backups for Web Applications
+- Configure Web Application backups

 - Restore a Web Application